confluentinc/cp-docker-images/docs/quickstart.rst

        docker-compose create
        docker-compose start

-   Before we move on, let's make sure the services are up and running:
+   Before you continue, make sure the services are up and running:

    .. sourcecode:: bash